Labor Day: In Honor of You

 No matter where you are in the U.S., there is probably a Labor Day celebration near you.
 These celebrations vary widely and not all of them involve parades and fireworks (although many do, including Knoxville’s Boomsday fireworks celebration.)

-If you’re an avid reader, greater Atlanta hosts the Decatur Book Festival September 4-6 and in D.C. you can attend the Library of Congress National Book Festival.
+If you’re an avid reader, greater Atlanta hosts the Decatur Book Festival on Labor Day Weekend, and in D.C. you can attend the Library of Congress National Book Festival.
 And for the more active individuals, Virginia Beach hosts Rock ‘n’ Roll Half-Marathon, which also includes a 5K and Mile in the Sand run.

 There are also music festivals (such as the Patsy Cline Music Fest in Winchester, VA) where you can celebrate any type of music you like, from folk to jazz.
 There are art festivals and even a hot air balloon festival in the Atlanta area.
 There are county fairs with pageants and pet shows and parades.
 There are even craft festivals, such as the Mile High Kite & Craft Festival on Beech Mountain.
 You wouldn’t believe the variety of things that people can celebrate on Labor Day.
 It is as varied as the types of jobs we work.